hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/JobsGuide.md

 )
 try await serviceGroup.run()
 ```

-If you are running a Hummingbird server you can add the job processor to the array of services that `Application` manages
+If you are running a Hummingbird server you can add the job processor to the array of services that `Application` manages.

 ```swift
 let app = Application(...)
 app.addServices(jobService)
 ```

 If you want to process jobs on a separate server you will need to use a job queue driver that saves to some external storage eg ``JobsValkey/ValkeyJobQueue`` or ``JobsPostgres/PostgresJobQueue``.

 ### Retrying Jobs

-When you create a job you can define a retry strategy for when it fails.
+When a job fails most swift-job drivers save them separately so you can manually retry them at a later date.
+But you can also automate retrying of a failed job by defining a retry strategy for it.

+The retry strategy is defined at the point you create a job.
 By default this is set to `.dontRetry` which will not attempt to retry a failed job.
-Swift-jobs provides a standard retry strategy ``Jobs/ExponentialJitterJobRetryStrategy`` where the backoff between each retry is exponential with a random jitter applied.
+Swift-jobs provides a standard retry strategy ``Jobs/ExponentialJitterJobRetryStrategy`` where the backoff between each retry exponentially increases with a random jitter applied.
 The retry strategy for a job is defined at the same time you create a `JobDefinition` or when you register a job handler using `jobQueue.registerJob()`.
 As an alternative to ``Jobs/ExponentialJitterJobRetryStrategy``, the shorthand `.exponentialJitter()` is available.

 ```swift
 let emailJob = JobDefinition(